manymoments/manymoments.github.io/_posts/2020-09-19-living-with-asynchrony-brachas-reliable-broadcast.markdown

         on receiving <echo, v> from f+1 distinct parties: if echo == true:
              send <echo, v> to all parties
-             vote = false
+             echo = false

         on receiving <echo, v> from n-f distinct parties: deliver v

-**Acknowledgment.** We would like to thank Kartik Nayak for his help with this post!
+**Acknowledgment.** We would like to thank Kartik Nayak for his help with this post and [hemengjie](https://twitter.com/VfRy8lQUeL9t4y6) for fixing an error in the exercise.

 Please answer/discuss/comment/ask on [Twitter](https://twitter.com/ittaia/status/1307772031954546697?s=20).